Local Regulations

 City Requirements

-- Permits: Obtain necessary permits from the city for estate cleanouts that involve disposal of large items.
+- Permit Acquisition: Obtain a permit from the city planning department for any estate cleanouts that involve significant debris removal.

 State Requirements

-- Recycling Mandates: Follow state mandates for recycling certain materials, including metals, plastics, and paper.
+- Recycling Mandates: Follow state recycling requirements, which may mandate recycling of certain materials, such as electronics and metals.

 Environmental Requirements